intel/neural-compressor/neural_compressor/pruner/README.md

 ### Neural Network Pruning
-Neural network pruning is a promising model compression technique that removes the least important parameters/neurons in the network and achieves compact architectures with minimal accuracy drop and maximal inference acceleration.
-As state-of-the-art model sizes have grown at an unprecedented speed, pruning has become increasingly crucial for reducing the computational and memory footprint that huge neural networks require.
+Neural network pruning is a promising model compression technique that removes the least important parameters/neurons in the network and achieves compact architectures of minimal accuracy drop and maximal inference acceleration.
+As state-of-the-art model sizes have grown at an unprecedented speed, pruning has become increasingly crucial to reducing the computational and memory footprint that huge neural networks require.

 <div align=center>
 <a target="_blank" href="./../../docs/source/_static/imgs/pruning/pruning.PNG">